Poker Tutorial

 High Card

-No combination — your highest card plays
+No combination — highest card plays

 A